CWZ123HHS/BRG_ISEA/README.md

 `cp file1 copyfile1`makes a copy of file1 and name it copyfile1. `mv ` is used to move the file to another location.

-Similarly, I have made a copy of copyfile1 first, then rename it using `mv copyfile1 documents`.
-Then used `mv copyfile1 /home/cweizhe/Downloads` to move the file into Downloads directory.

-Then I use `rm file2` to delete the file.
+Similarly, I have made a copy of copyfile1 first, then renamed it using `mv copyfile1 documents`.
+Then I used `mv copyfile1 /home/cweizhe/Downloads` to move the file into the Downloads directory of my VM.
+Afterwards, I use `rm file2` to delete file2.

-`uname –a` is used to display a summary of all available system information.
+The command `uname –a` is used to display a summary of all available system information.
+While `lsb_release –a` is used to display the available information about the Linux Standard Base.

+`hostnamectl` show hostname and other system information of the current machine.

+**Part 3: Super User and Permissions**

+`whoami` shows my current username ‘cweizhe’, `sudo whoami` shows username ‘root’.

+When I tried to add user with `adduser `, it says that only root user has the privileges to operate this command.
+So, I continued with `sudo adduser testuser1` to create a new user.

+The role of root user is like an administrator that have the highest level of privileges and control within the Linux operating system.
+It can execute any command, modify any files, changing the permissions or ownership of files and directories, modify user’s permission on the file.
+It is best to have only one root user.

+**Part 4: Network Configuration and DNS**

+The IP address `8.8.8.8` is the public DNS server of Google.
+We can ping using both 8.8.8.8 and google.com on the terminal as the IP address is linked to the google.com address.

+I will use `nano` to open `/etc/hosts` and add the ip address and name it ‘dnsgoogle’ inside.
+So, when I ping ‘dnsgoogle’, it will ping to ‘8.8.8.8’ directly.

+`nslookup` helps to domain's IP address or an IP address's domain name.

+I install the `whois` program with `sudo apt install whois` and check on google domain with `whois google.cpm`.

+**Part 5: System and Hardware Info**

+`lsusb` display the lists of information of the connected USB devices and `lspci` display the detailed information about all PCI buses in the system and the devices connected.  `less /proc/cpuinfo`displays the info of CPU in the terminal.

+`lsusb > output_of_lsusb` creates a file to input the data of the connect USB devices.
+Viewing the content of the file with `less` and `cat`.

+**Part 6: Software Installation Methods**

+To install chrome on Ubuntu, I went to the website and download the deb file, then I install it using the commands in the terminal.

+From the App Center, I will download Discord directly, but there is a pop up that asks for the password for authentication before download can start.
+After input, Discord is downloaded and installed, the app can used.

+I use `sudo apt update` to find the latest package update list for the system.

+The command `sudo apt upgrade` is used to install the newer versions of all packages currently installed on the system that are available for update.

+The command `sudo apt install vlc` is used to install the VLC package.

-`lsb_release –a` is used to display the available information about the Linux Standard Base.
+The command `sudo apt search chrome` is used to find the available packages and descriptions that match the keyword chrome.

+`/etc/apt/sources.list` is used to find the repository where the packages can be found.

+Part 7: Compiling from Source (Optional)

+I will install buid essential with `sudo apt install build-essential`.
+Then create a C file with `touch`, use `cat > hello_world.c << “EOF” ` to write the script, then compile it using `gcc` to make it executable.
+It can now be executed with `./hello_world_executable`.

+Then, I change the permission of the script so now anyone can read, write and execute the file.
+I can see the source script directly using the `less hello_world c`.

+When it comes to the compile file, it will show a prompt to ask if I want to see it and the output will be a binary file.

 **Lab 1a-2 reflection:**